 Once the Application Server has sent a Rekey, it MUST save the server-nonce in order to validate a matching AP Request.
 In the case of a time out, the Application Server MUST adhere to the exponential retry backoff procedure described in section 6.4.8.
-When the "Timeout Procedure" has completed without success, the Application Server MUST discard the server-nonce, after which it will no longer accept a matching AP Request.
+The Application Server MUST begin each retry by re-sending a Rekey message with a new server-nonce value.
+When the "Timeout Procedure" has completed without success, the Application Server MUST discard the server-nonce from the last retry, after which it will no longer accept a matching AP Request.